What are Real Estate taxes?

 The Semi-Annual Property Charge is a charge for solid waste services.
 Any questions can be directed to 937-225-4901.

-I cannot pay my taxes.
+I cannot pay my taxes by the due date.
 Are there any programs available to help me pay my tax bill?

-The Treasurer’s Office does offer a delinquent payment plan.
+The Treasurer’s Office offers delinquent payment plans.
 Property owners entering into a monthly payment contract become current on their property taxes by paying toward all new taxes while paying off prior delinquent taxes, all without accruing additional interest and penalty.
 Please come to the Treasurer's Office or call the office at 937-225-4010, Option 2 to speak with a Delinquency Specialist.

 Can I pay my taxes monthly?

 The Treasurer’s Office offers a Prepayment Plan available to taxpayers who do not have past due taxes.
 This plan allows taxpayers to prepay their taxes with monthly billing.
 You can choose to mail in your payment or have it withdrawn from your account.
-If you are interested in a Prepayment Plan, please contact our office at 937-225-4010, Option 1 or complete the online payment application.
+If you are interested in a Prepayment Plan, please complete the online payment application.

 When will I receive my new Prepayment coupons?